sourcegraph/sourcegraph-public-snapshot/docs/config/mirroring.md

 Determine the SSH link for the private repository you would like to clone.
 It typically has the form of `git@bitbucket.org:userorganization/test_repository.git`, and can be accessed on your GitHub or Bitbucket repository page (you may have to select SSH from the standard clone widget, HTTPS is selected by default).

-First, check that the git clone command functions with this SSH git clone URL:
+First, check that the git clone command functions with this SSH git clone URL. **On Linux distributions, make sure to run this command as the `sourcegraph` user that was created at installation, otherwise the `sourcegraph` known_hosts file will not contain your git server!**:
 ```
 git ls-remote git@bitbucket.org/userorganization/test_repository.git
 ```